precice/dealii-adapter/docs/adapter-dealii-configure.md

 In order to change your geometry and set appropriate boundary conditions, you need to modify the source file.
 The parameter file (e.g. `parameters.prm`) is used to set certain properties: material properties, numerical properties or preCICE-related properties.

+{% tip %}
-{% include tip.html content="The linear elastic solver is designed for single core and single threaded computations.
+The linear elastic solver is designed for single core and single threaded computations.
 The non-linear solver supports shared memory parallelism.
-If that is still not enough for your case, there is also an [unofficial non-linear elastic solid solver for massively parallel systems](https://github.com/DavidSCN/matrix-free-dealii-precice)." %}
+If that is still not enough for your case, there is also an [unofficial non-linear elastic solid solver for massively parallel systems](https://github.com/DavidSCN/matrix-free-dealii-precice).
+{% endtip %}

+{% tip %}
-{% include tip.html content="The number of allocated threads in case of shared-memory parallel computations can be specified via the environment variable `DEAL_II_NUM_THREADS`.
-By default, all available cores on the respective machine are utilized." %}
+The number of allocated threads in case of shared-memory parallel computations can be specified via the environment variable `DEAL_II_NUM_THREADS`.
+By default, all available cores on the respective machine are utilized.
+{% endtip %}

 ## Parameter file